MclainSMT/mclainsmt-cli-prompt/README.md

 ## **What is mclainsmt-cli-prompt?**

-A simple way to synchronously interact with your user through the command-line!!!
+A simple way to synchronously interact with your user through the command-line.

 Synchronously interact with your users through the command-line with out the head-ache of asynchronous code calls.